Mobile Legends: Bang Bang: Development

 After Moonton's staff of 20 finished developing its first game called Magic Rush: Heroes, released in 2015 to commercial success, they proceeded with developing the company's next project, a mobile multiplayer online battle arena (MOBA) game later titled Mobile Legends.
 The staff's experience with engineering Magic Rush: Heroes for a global market, such as customizing its features for the differing cultures and state of telecommunications of various countries, became beneficial for them to effectively design Mobile Legends as an appealing game for global players.
 Mobile Legends was released by Moonton with the subtitle "5v5 MOBA" on 14 July 2016.
 The game was distributed by Elex Tech in the United States.
 However, after the lawsuit from Riot Games in 2017, Moonton has removed the game from Google Play and re-released it as Mobile Legends: Bang Bang.

-Mobile Legends: Bang Bang was affected by CVE-2015-8271 (FFmpeg RTMP video streaming), a vulnerability that also affected apps like Facebook, Messenger, and SHAREit.
-The results suggested that the use of third-party components and open source resources, including libraries, may have led to old, vulnerable code still being present in apps.

 On 18 July 2019, Moonton announced Mobile Legends: Bang Bang 2.0 via its Epicon 2019 conference.
 MLBB 2.0 consists of an engine upgrade to a more recent version of the Unity game engine from version 4 to version 2017.
 Moonton also promised faster loading times and start-up speed of up to 60%.
 Other improvements of the update include reduced lag, improved character modelling, and the new in-game map "Imperial Sanctuary".
 The update helped increase the cross-platform social media views earned by the game from 56 million in September 2019 to 76 million the next month making the game ranked fourth of all channels from all gaming brands in the US.